Venkateshd279/eks_documentation/aws_services.md

-# AWS Platform Design Overview
+# Deploy Microservices with CI/CD and Multi-Region DR on Amazon EKS

+This document details the AWS services we use to build a highly available, fault-tolerant microservices platform with CI/CD and multi-region disaster recovery.

+---

+## 1. CI/CD Pipeline

+- **GitHub**
+  Stores source code and Terraform infrastructure configurations.

+- **Jenkins**
+  Orchestrates build → test → deploy workflows.
+Runs on EKS for scalability.

+- **Terraform**
+  Provisions VPC, EKS clusters, databases, and all infrastructure in both regions.m Design Overview

 This document lists the AWS services we will use to build a highly available, fault-tolerant platform.
-It’s written in simple, everyday language so it’s easy to share with customers and architects.

 ---

 ## 1. Identity & Access

 - **AWS SSO (IAM Identity Center)**
   Single place for everyone to log in.
-Works with our company SAML or OIDC.
+Works with our company  OIDC (OpenID Connect).

 - **IAM & STS**
   - Create roles for each job (e.g. “DevOps Engineer,” “Auditor”).